A sufficient condition for generalized spectral characterization of graphs with loops: Introduction

 We establish a variation on Theorem \ref{thm: Wang} for graphs with loops:

 \begin{theorem} Consider a graph $G$ that possibly has loops and suppose that $\det(\bW)$ is square-free.
 Then, $G$ is characterized by its $\bbR$-spectrum. \end{theorem}

 While Theorem \ref{thm: WithLoops} also allows simple graphs, it is vacuous in this case.
 Indeed, it can be shown that $2^{\lfloor n/2 \rfloor}$ always divides the determinant of the walk matrix for simple graphs \cite[Lemma 14]{wang2013generalized}.
-For graphs with loops, however, it can occur that $2^2$ is not a divisor of the determinant; see Figure \ref{fig: ExampleGraphWalk} for an example.
+For graphs with loops, it can occur that $2^2$ does not divide the determinant; see Figure \ref{fig: ExampleGraphWalk} for example.
 Adding loops hence has the nice feature that it eliminates the need to treat the prime $p=2$ separately.

-This was the main motivation for the current work, as this makes it less complicated to understand how often the condition is applicable.
-In particular, random matrix models that are expected to behave similarly to the adjacency matrix of a random graph with loops are analyzed in a forthcoming joint work of Lvov and the present author \cite{vanwerde2025} leading to an explicit conjectural values for the satisfaction frequency of Theorem \ref{thm: WithLoops}.
-Comparable random matrix analysis is expected to be more complicated for Theorem \ref{thm: Wang} due to the difficulties that surround the prime $2$ in that case.
+Our proofs also enable generalizations of \Cref{thm: WithLoops} where the adjacency matrix may be replaced by an arbitrary symmetric integer matrices and the all-ones vector by an arbitrary integer vector; see \Cref{thm: SqfreeIntegral}.
+Aside from its independent interest, this general setting is helpful to simplify probabilistic analysis, which was our main motivation for the present paper.
+In particular, random matrix models that are expected to behave similarly to graphs with loops are analyzed in a forthcoming work of Lvov and the present author \cite{vanwerde2025}, leading to conjectures for the satisfaction frequency of \Cref{thm: SqfreeIntegral} when the integer vector is also taken to be random.
+We return to this point in \Cref{conj: Satisfaction}.